 While Parable of the Sheep and Goats is characterized as a parable, it differs from most parables because it doesn’t purport to relate a story of events happening to fictional characters.
-This story, found only in Matthew’s gospel, concludes his Olivet Discourse (Christ's orderly and extended teaching on the Mount of Olives) and immediately precedes his account of Jesus’ passion period and resurrection.
+This story, found only in Matthew’s gospel, concludes what is often referred to as his Olivet Discourse (Christ's orderly and extended teaching on the Mount of Olives) and immediately precedes his account of Jesus’ passion period and resurrection.

 This passage directly addresses, in Jesus’s own words, one of the most challenging questions in Christian theology: Who goes to heaven, and why?
 Matthew paints a vivid picture of Jesus standing outside the temple in Jerusalem, telling his followers about his second coming.
 The irony couldn’t have been greater: As Israel rejected the first coming of Jesus, he spoke to them of his second coming.